idada29/Case-Study-8---Fresh-Segments-/README.md

   ---

- The mapping table links the interest_id with their relevant interest information.
+ The Interest map table links the interest_id with their relevant interest information.

  | id  | interest_name             | interest_summary                                                   | created_at            | last_modified        |
 |----:|--------------------------|--------------------------------------------------------------------|-----------------------|----------------------|